openhab/openhab1-addons/bundles/binding/org.openhab.binding.cardio2e/README.md

 ## Items Configuration
 ### Description
 In order to bind an item to a Cardio IIé system you need to provide configuration settings.
-The easiest way to do so is to add binding information in your item file.
+The easiest way to do so is to add binding information in your items file.
 The syntax for the Cardio2e binding configuration string is explained here:
 * **LIGHTING**:
 `c2e="LIGHTING,object_number"`
-where 'object_number' is a number between 1 and 160 that represents the light number you want to control.
+where 'object_number' is a number between 1 and 160 that represent the light number you want to control.
 You can bind both 'Switch' and 'Dimmer' items types.
 *Reverse mode*: Can be enabled by adding '!' symbol before 'LIGHTING' (example: `c2e="!LIGHTING,20"`), so the Cardio object will be considered as a control, not an actuator.
 You can bind in reverse mode an unused lighting Cardio control in order to send commands to openHAB item, and to receive item updates (you can enable a unused Cardio lighting control by assigning it a fake X10 address).
 *Dimmer correction*: Can be enabled by adding '%' symbol before 'object_number' (example: `c2e="LIGHTING,%1"`), in order to consider Cardio lighting 1% values as 0% (powered off).
 This correction is necessary when Cardio is programmed to turn on a light by presence, since when power on time expires, Cardio sends a 1% value to the DM1 instead of 0% power off value (in fact, in practice, any value less than 10% in a DM1 will turn off the light).
 *Autoupdate*: Cardio always reports the status of its 'LIGHTING' objects after executing a command, so we recommend that you add 'autoupdate=false' in the item settings to make sure that the item's value always matches Cardio's value (example: `Dimmer My_Light {c2e="LIGHTING,2",autoupdate=false}`).
 Not applicable when "reverse mode" is used.